The 10 Best Social Media Marketing Jobs

 - Measure social media performance

-- Analysis and reporting on a regular basis
+- Conduct analysis and reports on a regular basis

-The average salary of a social media intern is $11.41 per hour which can go as high as $16.25 per hour.
+The average salary of a social media intern is $11.41 per hour.
+However, it can be as high as $16.25 per hour.

 There were 2500+ social media intern jobs posted on Indeed in the last 15 days with an average salary of $12.63 per hour.